shosseini811/Code_explanation/README.md

 **Python Code Explanation with OpenAI API**

-This repository contains a script that leverages OpenAI's GPT-4 model to automatically generate explanations for Python code from a GitHub repository.
-The script processes each line of code, obtains an explanation using the GPT-4 model, and appends the explanation as comments to a new output file.
+This repository contains a script that leverages OpenAI's API to automatically generate explanations for Python code from a GitHub repository.
+The script processes each line of code, obtains an explanation using the OpenAI's API, and appends the explanation as comments to a new output file.
 This can be an invaluable tool for developers looking to understand and document complex code, making projects more accessible to others.

 **Features**

-Imports and processes Python files from a GitHub repository Generates explanations for each line of code using OpenAI's GPT-4 model Saves the explained code as new files with explanations as comments Supports recursive search for Python files in subdirectories Prints progress messages to the console during processing
+Imports and processes Python files from a GitHub repository Generates explanations for each line of code using OpenAI's API Saves the explained code as new files with explanations as comments Supports recursive search for Python files in subdirectories Prints progress messages to the console during processing